 After John McCain went in for a 2017 physical, doctors determined that he needed to have a blood clot removed from his brain.
 After further testing, doctors determined the clot was a primary brain tumor.

 "I knew it was serious from the sober demeanor of the medical professionals in the room, and when someone, I don't remember who, mentioned that it was the same cancer that Ted [Kennedy] had, I got the picture," he wrote in his book, The Restless Wave: Good Times, Just Causes, Great Fights, and Other Appreciations.

-In August of 2016, former President Jimmy Carter announced that his melanoma had spread to his liver and brain.
-Later that year, he said that a new medication removed all evidence of the disease from his body.
+In August 2016, former president Jimmy Carter announced that his melanoma had spread to his liver and brain.
+Later that year, he said a new medication removed all evidence of the disease from his body.

 Before the brain tumor, I was super type A. I was on top of everything.
 I would know when your birthday was and make sure you had your flowers.
 I was everything to everyone, but nothing to myself.

 Menounos had a successful surgery that reportedly removed 99.9% of the tumor.

 In 2008, Tionne Watkins - AKA T-Boz of TLC - was diagnosed with a brain tumor.
 Following surgery to have the tumor removed, Watkins temporarily lost her sight, hearing, and ability to speak."I fought so hard to get it back and I’m doing shows again," she said on Access Hollywood, "I know I’m here for a higher purpose… maybe I can help somebody."